pstolarz/OneWireNg/README.md

   The code architecture allows fast and easy porting for new Arduino platforms or even usage of core part of the library outside the Arduino environment.
+  See below for usage details on ESP-IDF and Mbed OS frameworks.

 ## Usage